 5. Halloween folklore is full of fortune-telling and magic

 Old English folklore about Halloween is full of superstition and fortune-telling that still lingers today, like bobbing for apples or avoiding black cats.
 One piece of folklore says that if a young unmarried person walks down the stairs backwards at midnight while holding a mirror, the face that appears in the mirror will be their next lover.
-Those people are all dead now.

 6. Day of the Dead should really be called Days of the Dead